OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: GR-PIC method

 \subsection{Boundary conditions}

 We now discuss the boundary conditions available in the {OSIRIS-GR} particle-in-cell framework.
-OSIRIS allows for two possible domains: the full or the half domain.
-These two setups differ in their meridional extension.
-The first extends from the north pole (at $\theta=0$) to the south pole (at $\theta=\pi$), while the second runs from the north pole to the equator (at $\theta=\pi/2$).
-The field and particle boundary conditions change accordingly.
+As the OSIRIS code allows for two possible domains (full or half meridional domain), the field and particle boundary conditions change accordingly.